YChoudhary23/Absenteeism-Prediction-Model/README.md

-This repository contains the Absenteeism prediction model files
+This repository contains the Logistic regression model using sklearn to predict employee's absenteeism from work